zells/project/accidental_complications.md

 **Bad**: Very unlikely to access without considerable effort

-**OK**: Receipient must meet certain criteria and expand some effort
+**OK**: Recipient must meet certain criteria and expand some effort

 **Good**: Very likely to access and well-defined group

-**Excellent**: Extremely likely that any receipient can access software with almost no trouble
+**Excellent**: Extremely likely that any recipient can access software with almost no trouble

 ### Security